-- Include the information on the Cover Sheet; - Include a table of contents or guide that clearly indicates where the SEA has addressed each requirement in its consolidated State plan; - Indicate that the SEA worked through CCSSO in developing its own template; and - Include the required information regarding equitable access to, and participation in, the programs included in its consolidated State plan as required by section 427 of the General Education Provisions Act.
+- Indicate that the SEA worked through CCSSO in developing its own template; and - Include the required information regarding equitable access to, and participation in, the programs included in its consolidated State plan as required by section 427 of the General Education Provisions Act.
 See Appendix C.